5 Must-Have Features in your Marketing Automation Tool

 1. Are you manually including these contacts in your database?

-2. Are you the usage of separate services to target them on more than one channels?
+2. Are you the usage of separate services to target them on more than one channel?

 4. Is your timing to reach out to those customers pre-planned?
 Does it depend on the recency or frequency of the contact connecting with you?

-5. Do you want to base your communications at the users’ actions, however it takes days to analyze and understand customers’ actions by then, the consumer has already moved to a competitor?
+5. Do you want to base your communications on the users’ actions, however it takes days to analyze and understand customers’ actions by then, the consumer has already moved to a competitor?

-If the answer to the above questions is “yes”, then you do not have a clear picture of how every of your customers performs on different channels like e mail, SMS, voice, push notifications, internet site, and app.
+If the answer to the above questions is “yes”, then you do not have a clear picture of how each of your customers performs on different channels like email, SMS, voice, push notifications, internet site, and app.

-You want to start looking for a advertising and marketing Automation tool now!
+You want to start looking for an advertising and marketing Automation tool now!